SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-18.md

 - Creation of Users, Folders, etc.
 - Setting Permissions.
 - Creation of Systemctl services.
-- As a DevOps engineer we need to do this effectively.
-Basically CRUD over the server.
+- As a DevOps engineer we need to do this effectively (Basically CRUD over the server)
 - Creation of configuration --> Should be fast and accurate.
 - Read the configuration --> It is easy to read the configuration of server through ansible playbooks.
 - Update the configuration --> Any changes in configuration should be rolled out asap.